New on the blogHave a look at my latest posts

 Three little vignettes · to recreate

-Summer table with linen runner and vase
+Summer table with a linen runner and vase

 The summer table